Thornlie

 How does the suburb of Thornlie's income rank nationally?

-The suburb of Thornlie's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
+The suburb of Thornlie's income level is below the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
 The suburb of Thornlie's median income among taxpayers is $50,988 and the average income stands at $59,002, which compares to figures for Greater Perth's of $60,748 and $80,248 respectively.
 Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $55,893 (median) and $64,678 (average) as of September 2025.

 What is the disposable income in the suburb of Thornlie?